watermint/toolbox/doc/generated/team-diag-explorer.md

 | last_carrier                  | Last carrier used by the device.                                                     |

 ## Report: feature
+This report shows a list of team features and their settings.
 Report files are generated in three formats like below;
 * `feature.csv`
 * `feature.xlsx`